History, tourist information, and nearby accommodation

 The Romans built their major road of Ermine street through what is now the middle of Stamford, linking London and Lincoln.
 The first real settlement grew up in the Danish period, and by the 10th century, Stamford was so large that King Edgar named it a borough, one of only 5 in the Danelaw region.
 During the medieval period, Stamford was a centre of the wool trade and produced a fine wool cloth known as Stamford Cloth.

 Though the original borough was a walled town, only traces of the town walls remain.
-When the Normans tried to exert control over the area in the aftermath of the Norman Conquest they built a castle at Stamford.
-That castle was destroyed in the late 15th century and now only a small section of the curtain wall stands, at the junction of Bath Row and Castle Dyke.
+When the Normans tried to exert control over the area in the aftermath of the Norman Conquest they built a castle at Stamford, probably on the site of an existing administrative centre for the Rutland estates once owned by Edith, Edward the Confessor's queen.
+Stamford Castle was originally a simple earthwork motte and bailey, bt by the 12th century a stone shell keep was erected on the motte.
+The castle was pulled down in the late 15th century and now only a small section of the curtain wall stands, at the junction of Bath Row and Castle Dyke.

 All Saints Church

 The almshouses still serve as a residence for 12 or 13 people, with the apartments laid out around a central courtyard garden.
-Visitors are welcome at to tour the medieval parts of the Hospital at weekends during the summer months.
+Visitors are welcome to tour the medieval parts of the Hospital on specific days such as the annual Heritage Open Days in September.
 One of the tour highlights is the original medieval stained glass in the Hospital chapel.

 St George's Church